Why you should use a professional photographer

 PNG: Width set at 250 pixels

-This the original size the graphic was made.
+This is the original size the graphic was made.

 No pixelisation.

-If you are viewing this on a small device such as phone zoom in with your fingers to see the result.
+If you are viewing this on a small device such as a phone, zoom in with your fingers to see the result.

 SVG: Width set at 250 pixels

-This the original size the graphic was made.
+This is the original size the graphic was made.

 No pixelisation.